wojtek19022/Photos_linker/README.md

 - if photo doesn't have metadata, user will be notified about it,
 - user can select whether want to create an Shapefile or Geopackage in selected location or add it to a project layers in memory.

-Output data is projected in polish geographic coordinate system - PL-1992.
+Output data is projected in world geographic coordinate system - WGS-84.
 If in picture is saved and information about picture direction, it will be shown by arrow.
 If not, in the picture location will be a point.

 Also in the pictures localizations, every signle picture that has metadata, is assigned its' time when the picture had been captured.